miekg/pgo/README.md

 - `user`: which user to use to run the docker compose under.
 - `repository` and `branch`: where to find the git repo belonging to this service.
 - `registry`: optional authentication for pulling the docker images from the registry.
 In "user:token" format, is user is omitted, `user` is used.
+This is a list because there can be more than one private registry.
 - `compose`: alternate compose file to use.
 - `ignore`: don't restart the containers when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what network and port should they forward.